-Altogether, it is important to prioritize one’s life in order to get the most out of the life you have.
-By prioritizing, you can give more of yourself to more things and, more than likely, a happier, more balanced life will follow.
+Altogether, it is important to prioritize one’s life in order to get the most out of life.
+By prioritizing, you can give more of yourself to more things, and, more than likely, a happier, more balanced life will follow.
 Those around you will likely be pleased that you are taking the time to make more time for those around you (including them).
 Having your priorities in order often reduces or eliminates the stress one feels around their schedule and trying to do all the things that society throws their way.

 At Clarity Clinic, we have highly trained staff who specialize in therapy and psychiatry services.
 To learn more about how we can support your mental health, call Clarity Clinic at (312) 815-9660 or schedule an appointment today.